 PDNS backends are implemented via a simple yet powerful C++ interface.
 If your needs are not met by the PipeBackend, you may want to write your own.
-Doing so requires a copy of the PowerDNS Open Source Backend Development kit which can be found on http://downloads.powerdns.com/releases/dev.
+Before doing any PowerDNS development, please visit the wiki (http://wiki.powerdns.com).